mariadb-corporation/mariadb-connector-nodejs/README.md

 > Returns a boolean

 Indicates the connection state as the Connector knows it.
-If it returns false, there is an issue with the connection, such the socket disconnected without the Connector knowing about it.
+If it returns false, there is an issue with the connection, such as the socket disconnected without the Connector knowing about it.

 #### `connection.end() → Promise`